Realizing Algebra Structures on Free Resolutions of Grade 3 Perfect Ideals: Class

-In this section, we survey previous results on realizability of class $\mathbf{H}$ and realize a family of classes not yet constructed in the literature.
-The following remark outlines the permissible formats for class $\mathbf{H}$.
+In this section, we survey previous results on realizability of class $\mathbf{H}$ and realize a family of classes not yet constructed in the literature, the \emph{boundary classes} $\mathbf{H}(n-1,q)$ and $\mathbf{H}(p,m-4)$.
+The following remark outlines the permissible boundary classes.